 For some patients who have medical conditions such as osteoporosis or diabetes that can make taking steroids inadvisable, physicians at Rush inject the medication directly into the ear's tympanic membrane to limit potential effects on the rest of the body.

 Unraveling the mystery

-"We make sure that if anyone calls our office saying they've experienced hearing loss and they don't think it's due to wax buildup, we get them an appointment within 48 hours," Jones says.
+“Our goal is that if anyone calls our office saying they’ve experienced new, sudden hearing loss, we get them an appointment and a hearing test within seven days,” Wiet says.